Batavia Downs considering historical horse racing machines

 The so-called historical horse track racing machines, while not yet legal in New York state, function like traditional slot machines with the outcomes of each game based on horse races that already happened instead of a random number generator.

-An article on LasVegasAdvisor.com, refers to the machines as "instant racing," noting that players bet on the outcome horse races the same way they would at any Off Track Betting parlor or horse racing track.
+An article on LasVegasAdvisor.com, refers to the machines as "instant racing," noting that players bet on the outcome of horse races the same way they would at any Off Track Betting parlor or horse racing track.

 "The difference is that you're betting on actual past races," the article notes.
 "In other words, you don't have to wait around for the race to be run; it's like hitting a fast-forward button for the result, which renders your bet a winner or loser."